eosforce/FIPs/FIP#7.md

 - All proposals need the approval of more than two-thirds of the management committee to become effective.
 - The management committee shall set up an impeachment mechanism.
 Anyone who initiates impeachment can initiate impeachment, and any member who passes the vote of more than 1/3 profitable node can be impeached.
 - Election criteria for the management committee are set by the block producers.
-- 5% of all the adopted proposal fee is automatically paid into the account of management committee as the salary for the membership.
+- The salary of the Management Committee requires to be received through the proposal.
 The above is only a proposed scheme, and the final result is still to be determined by the EOSFORCE mainnet block producers parliamentary voting.